contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * The behaviour for multiple `(click:)` macros affecting the same hook (such as in `|A>[B] (click: ?A)[1] (click: ?A)[2]`) has changed to be slightly more intuitive: formerly, as you clicked the hook, the last `(click:)` would activate first (so, `[2]` then `[1]`).
 Now, they activate from first to last.
 This also applies to `(mouseover:)` and `(mouseout:)`.
  * Now, the text input box in `(prompt:)` is auto-focused when the dialog appears, allowing the player to type into it without having to click it.
  * Now, pressing Return or Enter in a `(prompt:)` text input box should submit the text, as if "OK" was clicked.
+ * Now, `(enchant:)` can correctly apply `(transition:)` transitions to existing hooks and text.
+Enchanting an existing hook with a transition will cause it to animate immediately, even if it was already visible - so, it's best used at the top level of passages, and in headers or footers.
+ * Now, `(enchant:)` can also accept a 'via' lambda as its second argument, to apply a slightly different changer to each hook or text - `(enchant: ?passage's lines, via (text-color:(hsl: pos * 10, 1, 0.5)))` uses the new "pos" identifier (see below) to give each line of the passage a different colour.
  * The default CSS for `(mouseover:)` and `(mouseout:)` (a dotted gray border and translucent cyan border, respectively) has been brightened slightly to be more visible.
  * Reworded the error message produced by trying to get an array element that's outside the array's length (such as `(a: 1,2)'s 5th`).
  * Removed unused, undocumented CSS for the following (also unused) elements: `<tw-outline>`, `<tw-shadow>`, `<tw-emboss>`, `<tw-condense>`, `<tw-expand>`, `<tw-blur>`, `<tw-blurrier>`, `<tw-smear>`, `<tw-mirror>`, `<tw-upside-down>`, `<tw-fade-in-out>`, `<tw-rumble>`, `<tw-shudder>`, and `<tw-shudder-in>`.
 The CSS applied to these was mostly functionally identical to their corresponding `(textstyle:)` styling.